ScottW514/terraform-provider-datapower/docs/data-sources/aaa_policy.md

   - CLI Alias: `custom-url`
 - `mr_map_url` (String) Specify the location of the AAA XML file that defines how to map resources.
   - CLI Alias: `xmlfile-url`
-- `mr_map_x_path` (String) Specify the XPath expression to apply to the extracted resource.
+- `mr_map_xpath` (String) Specify the XPath expression to apply to the extracted resource.
   - CLI Alias: `xpath`
 - `mr_method` (String) Specify the method to map resources.
   - CLI Alias: `method`
   - Choices: `none`, `custom`, `xmlfile`, `xpath`, `tivoli`
   - Default value: `none`
-- `mrtam_instance_prefix` (String) <p>Specify the prefix to add based on the mapping style.
+- `mr_tam_instance_prefix` (String) <p>Specify the prefix to add based on the mapping style.
 Each protected object space has a defined convention.
 These different options help to map extracted resources to a resource string that follow a Tivoli naming convention.</p><ul><li>For the custom mapping style, specify the string to add as the prefix.
 In other words, use the <i>prefix</i> format.</li><li>For the TAMBI mapping style, specify the queue manager and queue, and separate the queue manager and the queue with a forward slash.
 In other words, use the <tt>/PDMQ/ <i>prefix</i></tt> format.</li><li>For the TFIM mapping style, specify the name of the Federated Identity Manager domain.
 In other words, use the <tt>/itfim-wssm/wssm-default/ <i>prefix</i></tt> format.</li><li>For the WebSEAL mapping style, specify the name of the WebSEAL instance.
 In other words, use the <tt>/WebSEAL/ <i>prefix</i></tt> format.</li></ul>
   - CLI Alias: `tam-prefix`
-- `mrtam_map` (String) Specify the Access Manager style-mapping resource.
+- `mr_tam_map` (String) Specify the Access Manager style-mapping resource.
 Access Manager organizes resources into a hierarchical protected object space.
 The default value is WebSEAL.
   - CLI Alias: `tam-mapping`
   - Choices: `TFIM`, `TAMBI`, `WebSEAL`, `Custom`
   - Default value: `WebSEAL`
-- `mrtam_web_seal_dyn_url_file` (String) Specify the location of the DynURL file.
+- `mr_tam_web_seal_dyn_url_file` (String) Specify the location of the DynURL file.
 The file must be in the <tt>local:</tt> or <tt>store:</tt> directory.
 When configured and an entry matches a request, the DynURL output replaces the output of the extracted resource string that is added to the prefix.
   - CLI Alias: `webseal-dynurl-file`